The Ultimate Guide to Ice Dams

 Roofs with a metal or slate outermost layer grip snow less effectively than other types, which means they can prevent ice dam formation but are also more prone to causing mini-avalanches.
 Snow guards can help to mitigate problems caused by sliding snow on these types of roofs.
 Professionals recommend the use of snow guards on metal and slate roofs.

 Snow guards help to “organize” snow building up on a roof in a way that prevents mini-avalanches from damaging you or your property.
 When installing snow guards, we recommend hiring a professional; they will know where and how to install the device to avoid causing structural damage when the snow piles up.

 Roofs with solar panels are also at greater risk of suffering or causing damage than those without panels.
 Solar panels usually create irregular distribution patterns for melting snow, which can lead to leaks, breaks, and ice dams.
 Panels can even fall off and take a piece of the roof off with them.
 Solar panels also present the same risk as metal or slate roofs since solar panels are too smooth to hold on to snow as it starts to melt.

-Yes, some roof types are more prone than others to suffer from winter problems.
+Yes, some roof types are more prone than others to suffer from cold weather problems.
 The fact remains, however, that any home in a snowy climate is at risk, even if only slightly.
 Therefore, even homeowners who are completely confident in their prevention systems should know how to remove ice dams when they form.